petedawson63/Reality-Codex/docs/entanglement.md

 ## 6. Extended Interpretation in LIUH
 Entanglement in LIUH is not a fragile link but a natural property of coherent informational structures.
 Measurement is seen as a phase-alignment event between the observer’s HRZ and the shared informational state in the substrate.
 This removes the need for a superluminal explanation — the “instantaneity” is simply the HRZ accessing a single data record that exists outside conventional spacetime.

+## 7. Reductionist vs Holistic Views

+From a strict reductionist perspective, entanglement is treated as a peculiar quantum correlation that can be isolated and analysed mathematically.
+This viewpoint often abstracts entanglement from the wider system it emerges from, focusing only on the statistical predictions of quantum mechanics.
+While effective for narrow calculations, this approach risks removing entanglement from its broader context, leading to interpretations that may seem counterintuitive or incomplete.

+The holistic view, which aligns more closely with the Local Informational Universe Hypothesis, places entanglement within a larger framework of coherent system behaviour.
+Here, the phenomenon is seen as one manifestation of a deeper network of informational relationships.
+Rather than existing in isolation, each entangled pair is part of a web of connections that can span multiple scales — from subatomic particles to macroscopic systems and even biological networks.

+## 8. Feedback Loops and Stability

+In LIUH, entanglement is linked to recursive feedback loops between the Hilbert Rendering Zone and the substrate.
+These loops maintain the stability of correlations over time and distance.
+When the HRZ accesses an entangled state, the informational coherence is reinforced rather than degraded, provided no decoherence events occur.
+This allows entanglement to persist far longer than classical intuition